Turkish Airlines Flight 278

 Turkish Airlines Flight 278, operated by a Boeing 737-4Y0 registered TC-JES and named Mersin, was a domestic scheduled flight from Ankara Esenboğa Airport to Van Ferit Melen Airport in eastern Turkey that crashed on 29 December 1994 during its final approach to land in driving snow.
-Five of the seven crew and 52 of the 69 passengers lost their lives, while two crew members and 17 passengers survived with serious injuries.
+Five of the seven crew and 52 of the 69 passengers lost their lives, while 2 crew members and 17 passengers survived with serious injuries.

 Aircraft

-The aircraft, a Boeing 737-400 with two CFMI CFM56-3C1 jet engines, was built by Boeing with manufacturer serial number 26074/2376, and made its first flight on 25 September 1992.
+The aircraft, a Boeing 737-400 with two CFMI CFM56-3C1 jet engines and was built by Boeing with manufacturer serial number 26074/2376.

-The captain was Adem Ungun, and the first officer was Yavuz AlicI.
+The captain was Adem Ungun, and the first officer was Yavuz Alıcı.

 Crash

-At 15:30 EET (13:30 UTC), the plane struck a hill near Edremit district of Van Province at 5700 ft above mean sea level around 4 km from Van Airport while on a third VOR-DME approach to the Runway 03 in bad weather, despite a warning from air traffic control not to attempt any more approaches in a snowstorm.
+At 15:30 EET (13:30 UTC) on 29 December 1994, the plane struck a hill near Edremit district of Van Province at 5700 ft above mean sea level around 4 km from Van Airport while on a third VOR-DME approach to the Runway 03 in bad weather, despite a warning from air traffic control not to attempt any more approaches in a snowstorm.
 The visibility was 900 m reducing to 300 m in heavy driving snow.

-It was the deadliest aviation accident involving a Boeing 737-400 at that time.
-It was subsequently surpassed by Adam Air Flight 574 which crashed on 1 January 2007 with 102 fatalities, and fourth deadliest aircraft accident in Turkey at that time.